Response of quantum spin networks to attacks: Setup

 where $\mathcal{N}(i)$ is the set of neighbors of $i$.
 The solution to Eq.~(\ref{eqn: MF modified}) is obtained from a set of coupled equations,

 which we solve by iterating Eq.~(\ref{eqn: modified soln}) starting from an initial seed for $\{m_i\}$.
 The MF results in Eqs.~(\ref{eqn: rhoi}) and~(\ref{eqn: rhoij}) are modified to

-We will show that even though our assumption of uniform average degree $Z$ is invalid, the values of the degree $k_i$, clustering $C_i$, and shortest path length $d_{ij}$ are captured well by the solution in Eq.~(\ref{eqn: IMF result}).
+We will show that even though our assumption of uniform $Z$ is invalid, the values of $k_i$, $C_i$, and $d_{ij}$ are captured well by the solution in Eq.~(\ref{eqn: IMF result}).
 We also capture the higher moments of $k_i$, $C_i$, and $d_{ij}$, such as the width of their distributions, using the generalized solution in Eq.~(\ref{eqn: modified soln}).